dzena/ngx-tweet-line/README.md

 # NgxTweetLine

+## Description
+Angular components that wrap Twitter API and allow users to embed Twitter widgets such as Tweets, Twitter Timelines, Twitter Follow Buttons and Twitter Tweet buttons.

 ## Run demo app locally
 Build the library `npm run build:lib` and then serve it `npm run start`.